jnealo32/TMC2209LEGACY/README.txt

 Notes:
 -----------
-Documentation can be found in the header file in "src/"
+Documentation can be found in the header file in "src" folder

 Be sure to place entire TMC2209LEGACY folder inside of Arduino/libraries